obiwandsilva/elixir-romanum/README.md

 10 -> X
 ```

-In case you input a valid Roman number, Romanum will convert the number to a decimal one.
+In case you input a valid Roman number, Romanum will convert it to decimal.
 Example:

 ```
 Starting Romanum...